-The waiting list is purged based on applicant contact every six months or automatically by the Property staff.
-It is critical that applicants are made to understand that they must continue to contact the Property to remain active on the waiting list
+The waiting list is purged based on applicant contact annually or automatically by the Property staff.
+It is critical that applicants are made to understand that they must continue to contact the property to remain active on the waiting list.

-It is the responsibility of the applicant to notify the Property at least every six (6) months to remain active on the waiting list.
-The head of household or spouse/co-applicant must contact the Property in person or by mail (unless some other reasonable accommodation is requested by applicants with verifiable disabilities).
+It is the responsibility of the applicant to notify the Property at least annually to remain active on the waiting list.
+The head of household or spouse/co-applicant must contact the Property in person, by email, by phone, and/or by mail (unless some other reasonable accommodation is requested by applicants with verifiable disabilities).

-At the time of such notification the applicant may update information or simply indicate that they are still interested in an apartment.
+At the time of such notification, the applicant may update information or simply indicate that they are still interested in an apartment.

-If an applicant does not contact the Property during any six-month period their application will be inactivated.
-For this reason it is important that applicants update their application, either in person or by mail, and the update must be clearly documented with the date, time and applicant name.
+If an applicant does not contact the Property on an annual basis their applicant will be inactivated.
+For this reason, it is important that applicants update their applicant, either in person, by phone, via email, or by mail and the update must be clearly documented with the date, time, and applicant name.